Achievable logoAchievable logo

 • Deceleration/terminal swing

-• The portion of the swing phase from a vertical position of the tibia of the reference extremity to just prior to initial contact
+• The portion of the swing phase from a vertical position of the tibia of the reference extremity to just before initial contact

 • Muscles activated